MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 ## Network-mapping reconnaissance (DNS)

-One of the first things an attacker will attempt is to try to get a dump of all DNS information.
+One of the first things an attacker will attempt is to try to get a copy of all DNS information.
 When successful, the attacker gains extensive information about your environment that potentially includes similar information about your other environments or networks.

 ### Run nslookup from VictimPC

-To test DNS reconnaissance, we'll use the native Microsoft binary, *nslookup*.
+To test DNS reconnaissance, we'll use the native command-line tool, *nslookup*, to initiate a DNS zone transfer.
 DNS servers with correct configuration will refuse queries of this type and won't allow the zone transfer attempt.

 Sign into **VictimPC**, using the compromised JeffL credentials.
 Run the following command: